DanielThurau/ColorSplashPhotoRetrieval/README.md

 ## Tech Used

 Due to CSPR's asychronous nature, it was designed to be run in a functional runtime from the start.
-Due to my history with AWS, I decided to use AWS as the cloud provider and write the project as a serverless application that is deployed using the AWS Serverless Application Model (AWS SAM) command line interface.
+Due to my history with AWS, I decided to use AWS as the cloud provider and write the project as a serverless application that is deployed using the AWS Serverless Application Model (AWS SAM) CLI tool.
 You can find out more about AWS SAM on its [homepage](https://aws.amazon.com/serverless/sam/).

-The logic of the application is centered around using the free [Unsplash API](https://unsplash.com/documentation) to programatically scan the entire library of royalty free images provided by Unsplash.
-Unsplash vends [several libraries and SDKs](https://unsplash.com/documentation#libraries--sdks) in a few different languages, so I decided to use [unsplash-js](https://github.com/unsplash/unsplash-js) in a NodeJS-14.x AWS Lambda.
+The logic of the application is based on using the free [Unsplash API](https://unsplash.com/documentation) to programatically scan the entire library of royalty free images provided by Unsplash.
+Unsplash vends [several libraries and SDKs](https://unsplash.com/documentation#libraries--sdks), so I decided to use [unsplash-js](https://github.com/unsplash/unsplash-js) in a NodeJS-14.x AWS Lambda.

 ## Installation